 - Physical Activity Teacher Observation Tool

-- Please use this teacher survey to evaluate series-based direct education delivered in conjunction with PSE interventions (such as CATCH) that aim to improve youth physical activity behaviors and opportunities.
+- Please use this teacher survey to evaluate series-based direct education delivered in-person and in conjunction with PSE interventions (such as CATCH) that aim to improve youth physical activity behaviors and opportunities.
 If you have any questions, please contact Angie Keihner at the CFHL, UC State Office.

 - Playground Stencil Assessment